A new spin on the traditional lavender soap recipe with the addition of oat milk and a dash of geranium essential oil. So soothing!

 - When lye solution and oils are about room temperature combine the two and stick blend until medium trace (thin pudding consistency) is achieved

-- If you wish to decorate the top with lavender twigs, buds or oat flakes, make sure that the soap is at VERY thick consistency at that point.
-For me that was 10 minutes after I poured the soap.
+- If you wish to decorate the top with lavender twigs, buds or oat flakes, make sure that the soap is at a VERY thick consistency at that point.
 This will prevent them from turning brown on top of your soap.

-- Unmold after 48 hours and cure 4-5 weeks
+- Unmold after 48 hours and cure for 4-5 weeks

 Rebecca